emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 * A_MAX (maximum size of the associated data) is 2<sup>36</sup> octets.

-* N_MIN = N_MAX (minimum and maximum size of the nonce) are 12 octets for AES and 28 bytes for Rijndael-256-256.
+* N_MIN = N_MAX (minimum and maximum size of the nonce) is 12 octets for AES, while for Rijndael-256-256, it is 28 bytes.

 * C_MAX (maximum size of the ciphertext and tag) is P_MAX + tag_length (in bytes)